sfbitcoindevs/sflightningdevs/content/socratic-015.md

 Presentation
 ----
-Steve Lee - Spark (Preview of Steve's presentation at lightning++ in Berlin)
+Steve Lee - Preview of Steve's presentation for lightning++ in Berlin

 News
 ----